libertine-linux/libertine/README.md

 		* This allows configuration to be `built up`
 		* Same approach is used for `/etc/passwd`, `/etc/group` etc, allowing as much as possible to live in source control as plain text files.
 	* Downstream packages can override any snippet, if you don`t like it, just create a file with the same name
-	* The set of snippets to combine are extensible; just have your package drop a `my-package-name.combine` file in `/etc/combine.d`
+	* The set of snippets to combine are extensible; just have your package drop a `my-package-name.combine` file in `/etc/combine.d`.
+	* POSIX shell variables can be used in the snippets (which are effectively templates) to configure networking or architecture, using anything in `architecture.config` or `networking.config`.
 	* Current snippeted features in the baseline filesystem (package `libertine_filesystem`) include:-
 		* `/etc/binfmt.d`
 			* used in shell glob sort order